rrthomas/wincoll/README.md

 ## Installation and use

 * Download and unpack the [Zip](https://github.com/rrthomas/wincoll/archive/refs/heads/main.zip) of the WinColl Git repository.
-Name the directory `!WinColl`.
 * Launch `!WinColl` (for example, by double left-clicking it).

 WinColl should run on RISC OS 3.5 to 3.7, and could probably be made to run